Ode: Poetic Form

 "Ode" comes from the Greek aeidein, meaning to sing or chant, and belongs to the long and varied tradition of lyric poetry.
 Originally accompanied by music and dance, and later reserved by the Romantic poets to convey their strongest sentiments, the ode can be generalized as a formal address to an event, a person, or a thing not present.

 There are three typical types of odes: the Pindaric, Horatian, and Irregular.
-The Pindaric is named for the ancient Greek poet Pindar, who is credited with inventing the ode.
+The Pindaric is named for the ancient Greek poet Pindar, who is credited with innovating this choral ode form (as opposed to monodies, odes sung by individuals, which were written by Greek lyric poets Alcaeus and Sappho).
 Pindaric odes were performed with a chorus and dancers, and often composed to celebrate athletic victories.
 They contain a formal opening, or strophe, of complex metrical structure, followed by an antistrophe, which mirrors the opening, and an epode, the final closing section of a different length and composed with a different metrical structure.
 The William Wordsworth poem "Ode on Intimations of Immortality from Recollections of Early Childhood" is a very good example of an English language Pindaric ode.
 It begins:

 There was a time when meadow, grove, and stream,